Campaigns - Action needed!

 Senate - 76 Senators:

-The current Senate took effect on 1 July, 2010.
+The new Senate will take effect on 1 July 2014.

 Get the FREE book Electoral Pocket Book and the federal electoral Boundaries Map from the Australian Electoral Commission by phoning 13 2326 and asking for a copy!

-It provides lots of information about Australia's electoral system.
+It provides lots of information about Australia's electoral system and elections.